When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 The polymers are also produced as a remediating cover crop in the US, specifically in areas of intensive agricultural overproduction and soil degradation.

-Since it’s so new, you likely won’t find it in too many places, though Spiber has collaborated with The North Face to create The Moon Parka.
+Since it’s so new, you likely won’t find it in too many places, though Spiber has started collaborating with brands on several projects.

 Apple Leather (sometimes called Frutmat or Pellemela) is made from a waste materials of the apple juice industry.